5 things you can do on campus to improve your active wellbeing

 Being active doesn’t just mean going for a run or getting sweaty.
 Going for a walk, or even just being outside are great ways to get moving and keep your mind happy.

-Here at BCU we are lucky to have many beautiful campuses, with plenty of green spaces and places to take a walk.
-Our top pick is the City Centre campus green, a popular spot to sit down in the sun or take a stroll with friends after a long day of lectures.
+Here at BCU, we are lucky to have many beautiful campuses, with plenty of green spaces and places to take a walk.
+Our top pick is Eastside Park at our City Centre campus, a popular spot to sit down in the sun or take a stroll with friends after a long day of lectures.

 4. Join the gym